wilkin547/docs.es-es/docs/visual-basic/programming-guide/language-features/linq/introduction-to-linq.md

 ### <a name="where-clause"></a>Cláusula Where

 Opcional.
-Una cláusula especifica una condición de filtrado para una consulta. [ `Where` ](../../../../visual-basic/language-reference/queries/where-clause.md) Por ejemplo:
+A [`Where` clause](../../../../visual-basic/language-reference/queries/where-clause.md) specifies a filtering condition for a query.
+Por ejemplo:

  [!code-vb[VbVbalrIntroToLINQ#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIntroToLINQ/VB/Class1.vb#9)]

-### <a name="order-by-clause"></a>Order by, cláusula]
+### <a name="order-by-clause"></a>Order By clause]

-| Opta.
-Una cláusula especifica el criterio de ordenación de las columnas de una consulta. [ `Order By` ](../../../../visual-basic/language-reference/queries/order-by-clause.md) Por ejemplo:
+|Optional.
+An [`Order By` clause](../../../../visual-basic/language-reference/queries/order-by-clause.md) specifies the sort order for columns in a query.
+Por ejemplo:

  [!code-vb[VbVbalrIntroToLINQ#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIntroToLINQ/VB/Class1.vb#10)]

 ### <a name="join-clause"></a>Join (cláusula)

 Opcional.
-Una cláusula combina dos colecciones en una sola colección. [ `Join` ](../../../../visual-basic/language-reference/queries/join-clause.md) Por ejemplo:
+A [`Join` clause](../../../../visual-basic/language-reference/queries/join-clause.md) combines two collections into a single collection.
+Por ejemplo:

  [!code-vb[VbVbalrIntroToLINQ#11](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIntroToLINQ/VB/Class1.vb#11)]

 ### <a name="group-by-clause"></a>Group By (cláusula)

 Opcional.
-Una cláusula agrupa los elementos del resultado de una consulta. [ `Group By` ](../../../../visual-basic/language-reference/queries/group-by-clause.md) Se puede usar para aplicar funciones de agregado a cada grupo.
+A [`Group By` clause](../../../../visual-basic/language-reference/queries/group-by-clause.md) groups the elements of a query result.
+It can be used to apply aggregate functions to each group.
 Por ejemplo:

  [!code-vb[VbVbalrIntroToLINQ#12](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIntroToLINQ/VB/Class1.vb#12)]

 ### <a name="group-join-clause"></a>Group Join (cláusula)

 Opcional.
-Una cláusula combina dos colecciones en una sola colección jerárquica. [ `Group Join` ](../../../../visual-basic/language-reference/queries/group-join-clause.md) Por ejemplo:
+A [`Group Join` clause](../../../../visual-basic/language-reference/queries/group-join-clause.md) combines two collections into a single hierarchical collection.
+Por ejemplo:

  [!code-vb[VbVbalrIntroToLINQ#13](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIntroToLINQ/VB/Class1.vb#13)]

 ### <a name="aggregate-clause"></a>Aggregate (cláusula)

-Se requiere una [ `Aggregate` cláusula](../../../../visual-basic/language-reference/queries/aggregate-clause.md) o `From` una cláusula para iniciar una consulta.
+Either an [`Aggregate` clause](../../../../visual-basic/language-reference/queries/aggregate-clause.md) or a `From` clause is required to begin a query.
 Una cláusula `Aggregate` aplica una o más funciones agregadas a una colección.
-Por ejemplo, puede utilizar la `Aggregate` cláusula para calcular una suma de todos los elementos devueltos por una consulta, como hace el siguiente ejemplo.
+For example, you can use the `Aggregate` clause to calculate a sum for all the elements returned by a query, as the following example does.

  [!code-vb[VbVbalrIntroToLINQ#14](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIntroToLINQ/VB/Class1.vb#14)]